Bogotá Travel Guide

 Visit the village of Ráquira, the “capital of ceramics.”

-The souvenir shops are open every day, but there is a market on Sundays, so that’s when it’s liveliest.
+The souvenir shops are open every day, but there is a market on Sundays, so that’s when the ambiance is at its liveliest.

 Tip #5